Arlosaid/customers_crud/README.md

 # Lambda CRUD Project

 This project is an integrative CRUD exposed via API Gateway that uses AWS Lambda and MySQL to manage customer data.
-Below are the instructions for setting up the environment, installing dependencies, running migrations with Alembic, and deploying with Serverless.
+Below are the instructions for setting up the environment, installing dependencies, running migrations with Alembic, deploying with Serverless, and running Uvicorn to access Swagger.

 ## Project Structure